LukeShortCloud/rootpages/markdown/packages.md

 ## RPM - Adding a Repository

-Repositories (someitmes called "repos") are a central location where packages can easily be found and installed from.
+Repositories (sometimes called "repos") are a central location where packages can easily be found and installed from.

 On Red Hat based systems, the repositories are all defined as text files with the ".repo" extension in this directory.
 ```